GraceKeane/theory-algos-project/README.md

 The hash algorithms have secure in their name because, for a given algorithm, it is computationally infeasible to find a message that corresponds to a given message digest or to find two different messages that produce the same message digest.
 Any change at all to a message will give a different result.

 The SHA512 algorithm is part of a set of crytographic hash functions designed by the United States National Security (NSA) and published in 2001 [4].
-The SHA512 is a hashing algorithm that performs a hashing function on given data such as an input file for this project [6].

 Hashing algorithms are primarily used to provide integrity [7].

 ## Software Requirements
 1. [Windows 10 Education (recommended)](https://www.microsoft.com/en-ie/education/products/windows) <br>